oRift/oRift/README.md

 **`Digital Craftsman (Developer/Content Creator)`**

-I am a full-time Roblox Deveoper and Content Creator on Youtube, where all my past work is.
+I am a full-time Roblox Developer and Content Creator on Youtube, where all my past work is.
 I publish that content on my YouTube channel [eRift][youtube] with more than 100 subscribers.

    <p align="left">
       <a href="https://www.youtube.com/c/eRift?sub_confirmation=1">